jimmyvluong/Strava_API_Fun/readme.md

 - hard, hard, easy patterns?
 Does my training mirror this?
 What is a hard week?
 Pace, mileage, heartrate, average heartrate could label a week by difficulty? https://www.outsideonline.com/health/running/training-advice/science/big-data-reveals-new-marathon-training-approaches/
 - Heat map for a grupetto
 - Weekly training load?
 For last 3 months?
 Last year?
+- REFOCUS: Plug in a plan, see how well I'm meeting it